evgenyb/evgenyb.github.io/_posts/2020-07-25-apim-canary-policy.md

 categories: [Azure, APIM, API Management, Canary, APIM policy]
 ---

 One of the benefits using immutable infrastructure is that it allows you to do a canary testing of your infrastructure.
-That is - you provision new version of your infrastructure components, deploy your services and then route small percentage of the traffic towards new infrastructure, monitor how apps work in new infra and eventually switch 100% traffic to new infrastructure.
+That is - you provision new version of your infrastructure components, deploy your services and then route small percentage of the traffic towards new infrastructure, monitor how apps work under the new infra and eventually switch 100% traffic to new infrastructure.

 To implement canary traffic orchestration, such products as [Azure Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) with [weighted traffic-routing method](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods#weighted) and / or [Azure Front Door](https://azure.microsoft.com/en-us/services/frontdoor/#overview) with [weighted traffic-routing method](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-routing-methods#weighted) are normally used.
 But what if you use [API Management](https://azure.microsoft.com/en-us/services/api-management/) in front of your services?
 How can you distribute traffic between services running at the current and vNext versions of your infrastructure?